spark16x/it-project/README.md

 🧠 Vision

-Arcfuse is more than a dashboard — it’s a digital ecosystem built to connect, organize, and empower creators and users across the internet.
+Edudel.lite is more than a dashboard — it’s a digital ecosystem built to connect, organize, and empower creators and users across the internet.

 ---